Cardigan Welsh Corgi dogs and puppies – breed review

-Cardigan Welsh Corgis were first shown in dog shows in England in 1919 before the Cardigan Welsh Corgi Association was founded in 1926.
+Cardigan Welsh Corgis were first shown in dog shows in England in 1919.
+This was before the Cardigan Welsh Corgi Association was founded in 1926.

 It was not until 1934 that the British Kennel Club declared the Pembroke and Cardigan Welsh Corgis as separate breeds.

-The breed’s association with royalty dates back to the reign of Queen Victoria, who, according to legend, was helped by two Corgis who were magically produced by a fairy as Her Majesty’s path was blocked by a fallen tree.
+The breed’s association with royalty dates back to the reign of Queen Victoria.
+According to legend, she was helped by two Corgis who were magically produced by a fairy as Her Majesty’s path was blocked by a fallen tree.

 This is said to be why the breed is favoured by Queen Elizabeth II.